theochem/horton/doc/user_getting_started.rst

 The periodic table
 ------------------

-Horton has a periodic table of elements with several atomic properties that may be of interest for computations.
+HORTON has a periodic table of elements with several atomic properties that may be of interest for computations.
 Details can be found here: :py:mod:`horton.periodic`.
 The following example prints some information for Carbon: